DO/MPH Professional Option (Online)

 Describe the alternative strategies for collaboration and partnership among organizations, focused on public health goals.

-Applicants to the DO/MPH program must first be offered admission to the Texas College of Osteopathic Medical School prior to submitting an application for the MPH Professional Option Online program.
+- Admission to the Texas College of Osteopathic Medical School must be received prior to submitting an application to the DO/MPH Professional Option degree option

-Submit the following to the School of Public Health Office of Admissions (Student Service Center-120):
+Submit the following to HSC School of Public Health, Office of Admissions:

 Core MPH Competencies (see below) / Course Descriptions / Sequence of Coursework